polinchw/helloservice/README.md

     - `GET`: returns a JSON response with the counts of how many times each name has been called
     - `DELETE`: remove counts

+## Assumptions

+- Assuming there is no DB involved and only will be keep count of names during single runtime.

 ## Structure
 ```
 ├── pkg